BKT-DevOps/test_le_uygulama/docs/Development-Workflow.md

 <br>

-This document is a guide for development processes, standards, and workflows in the InfraCoders project.
+This document is a guide for development processes, standards, and workflows in the Project Test Lutfiye project.

 ## Workflow